Use one interface to search for your topic in multiple research databases and eBook collections.

 The American Physiological Society (APS) publishes 13 scholarly journals covering the entire spectrum of physiology as well as the Society's newsletter.
 The APS Journal Legacy Content is an online package of over 100 years of historical scientific research from 13 APS journals, including the first American Journal of Physiology, published in 1898.
 Legacy content is available for a fee or for free to APS members.

-American Society for Microbiology journals provide up-to-date, authoritative coverage of basic and clinical microbiology.
-ASM publishes nine primary microbiology research journals: Antimicrobial Agents and Chemotherapy, Applied and Environmental Microbiology, Clinical and Vaccine Immunology, Eukaryotic Cell, Infection and Immunity, Journal of Bacteriology, Journal of Clinical Microbiology, Journal of Virology and Molecular and Cellular Biology.
+ASM publishes primary research titles: Antimicrobial Agents and Chemotherapy, Applied and Environmental Microbiology, Clinical and Vaccine Immunology, Eukaryotic Cell, Infection and Immunity, Journal of Bacteriology, Journal of Clinical Microbiology, Journal of Virology, Molecular and Cellular Biology.
 ASM also produces two review journals—Clinical Microbiology Reviews and Microbiology and Molecular Biology Reviews.
-Coverage of these journals extends back to 1916.
-In addition, ASM recently launched mBio®, the Society’s first open-access online journal designed to make microbiology research broadly accessible.
+ASM also recently launched mBio, an open-access online journal.

 Open Science Directory is a tool for finding open access journals in science, medicine, and agriculture (among other fields).
 There are over 13,000 scientific journals on the OSD, the most important collections being Directory of Open Access Journals, BioMed Central, HighWire Press, and PubMed Central.
 Users can browse/search by journal title, subject, and keyword.
 Access to each journal's website is provided through the Open Science Directory.